ordina-jworks/ordina-jworks.github.io/_posts/2019-02-16-ddd-europe.md

 Wouldn't it be better to do an MVP of both and see which is working best?

 Is on time or on budget a good measure of the results of our decision?
-No, because you cut feature, make it unmaintainable, etc.
+No, because you cut features, make it unmaintainable, etc.
 Isn't it better to measure customer satisfaction as a metric for success?

 ### Conclusion
 After this workshop the audience was left with even more questions.
 But what we did realize is that often people make estimations without any good reason.
 And sometimes it would be better to reflect on why we do estimations, and see if it really provides us value, and if there is no alternative solution for the problem we're actually trying to solve with estimations.

+## Summing it all up

+Domain-Driven Design Europe was a great conference where we got to learn more about software design and techniques that help us do what we love to do the most: creating great software for users.
+The organizers did an excellent job in creating a conference with great speakers.
+Next year's conference will take place in Amsterdam at the 6th and 7th of february 2020.